matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/Vector/ivf_rank_options.md

 SELECT id, name, l2_distance(embedding, '[0.1, 0.2, 0.3, 0.4]') AS distance
 FROM products
 ORDER BY l2_distance(embedding, '[0.1, 0.2, 0.3, 0.4]') ASC
-BY RANK WITH OPTION 'mode = pre'
+LIMIT 5
-LIMIT 5;
+BY RANK WITH OPTION 'mode = pre';
 ```

 ### Performance Tuning